16th January, 648

 Read: How to Write an Effective Prayer Request

-Abraham Odekunle Aiki returns to his home town in Ilero, Nigeria, where for more than forty years he will preach, visit, pray, and study.
-His church will grow from thirty-nine members to over one thousand, and he will plant several new churches and establish a school where none had previously existed.
+On this day in Christian History, Abraham Odekunle Aiki returned to his home town in Ilero, Nigeria, where for more than forty years he preached, visited members, prayed, and studied.
+His church grew from thirty-nine members to over one thousand, and he planted several new churches and establish a school where none had previously existed.

-United Methodists disturb many fellow Methodists and other traditional Christians by “blessing” a lesbian couple before fifteen hundred people in Sacramento, California.
+On this day in Christian History, the United Methodists disturbed many fellow Methodists and other traditional Christians by “blessing” a lesbian couple before fifteen hundred people in Sacramento, California.
 The women were lay leaders who had lived together for fifteen years.

 Post a Comment